aiforged/docs/docs/custom-service-code/basemodule/custom-dataset-related-methods.md

 var deleted = module.DeleteDataSetRecord(dataset, keyId: 123);
 ```

-Tip:
+!!! tip

-* Use keyId when your dataset uses integer keys rather than GUID/string.
+    Use keyId when your dataset uses integer keys rather than GUID/string.

 ***